-Mennonite investigator jailed after refusing to testify
+Mennonite investigator who won't testify goes back to jail

 One of Ray's defense lawyers, Greg Greer, did not return a telephone message seeking comment.

 Closing arguments in the appeal had been expected Wednesday.
-However, the Colorado Independent, which was the first to report Lindecrantz's jailing, reported that the prosecution and defense said they cannot present their arguments because Ray's claims about having ineffective counsel are linked with claims that prosecutors withheld key evidence from Ray's original defense team during his trial.
+However, the Colorado Independent, which was the first to report Lindecrantz's jailing, reported that the prosecution and defense said they cannot present their arguments because Ray's claims about having ineffective counsel are linked with those that prosecutors withheld key evidence from the original defense team during trial.